 Shoot & Share 2019

 We are thrilled to share our results from this year’s Shoot & Share Photo Contest, our first year of participation.
-It was a last minute decision (we only remembered to submit in the final hours before the competition closed so mad-panic-grab-at-50-almost-randomly-selected-images lesson learned: we are marking the date on our calendar next year! #parentlyf).
+It was a last-minute decision (we only remembered to submit in the final hours before the competition closed so mad-panic-grab-at-50-almost-randomly-selected-images lesson learned: we are marking the date on our calendar next year! #parentlyf).

 Here is a description of the Shoot & Share Photo Contest in their own words: “The Shoot & Share Photo Contest is the world’s only free & fair photo contest.
 Enter up to 50 photos in 25 categories.
 Anyone can enter photos, and it’s totally free!
 View the photos randomly and vote for your favourites.
 No one knows who took the photos, but everyone votes for the winners.
 The photos with the most votes win!”